folbricht/desync/README.md

 ### Remote Indexes

-Indexes can be stored and retrieved from remote locations via SFTP, S3, and HTTP.
+Indexes can be stored and retrieved from remote locations via SFTP, S3, GCS, HTTP, and OCI registries.
 Storing indexes remotely is optional and deliberately separate from chunk storage.
-While it's possible to store indexes in the same location as chunks in the case of SFTP and S3, this should only be done in secured environments.
+While it's possible to store indexes in the same location as chunks in the case of SFTP, S3 and OCI registries, this should only be done in secured environments.
 The built-in HTTP chunk store (`chunk-server` command) can not be used as index server.
 Use the `index-server` command instead to start an index server that serves indexes and can optionally store them as well (with `-w`).

 Using remote indexes, it is possible to use desync completely file-less.
 For example when wanting to share a large file with `mount-index`, one could read the index from an index store like this: